 The BBFC continued: "There is no question of anything which is illegal being shown, or of any material which is likely to encourage an interest in abusive sexual activity.
-Violent sex continues to be unacceptable and it must be clear that all activity
+Violent sex continues to be unacceptable and it must be clear that all

-be supplied by mail order".
+videos may not be supplied by mail order".

 These changes have been forced upon the authorities by a more liberal public attitude towards porn.
 Predictably this tolerance is not shared by the politicians presently incumbent at the Home Office.
-It is not surprising then that the Home Office have
+It is not surprising then that the Home Office

-rapidly produced a consultation paper suggesting several severe options for further controls upon the supply of porn:
+have rapidly produced a consultation paper suggesting several severe options for further controls upon the supply of porn: